-I have reviewed all documentary evidence and accept that the tenant has been served with notice to end tenancy as declared by the landlord.
+I have reviewed all documentary evidence and accept that the tenants have been served with notice to end tenancy as declared by the landlord.

-I accept the evidence before me that the tenant has failed to pay the rent owed in full within the 5 days granted under section 46 (4) of the Act.
+I accept the evidence before me that the tenants have failed to pay the rent owed in full within the 5 days granted under section 46 (4) of the Act.

-Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.
+Based on the foregoing, I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.
 Therefore, I find that the landlord is entitled to an Order of possession and a monetary Order for unpaid rent.